 One factor in the increase in weather and fire loss claims for insurance companies nationally is climate change.
 The Insurance Bureau of Canada says that our changing climate is creating more weather extremes—more rain, heat, drought and wind.
 This has a direct impact on the number of claims facing our program.
 In addition, older buildings experience large fire and water damage claims more frequently and will now be rated accordingly.

 On the positive side, co‑ops can make a difference to their program by implementing a Risk Management Program and checking their units for common risks leading to claims by filling out the risk management checklists we send you.

 No changes were made to the credit/surcharge table, so the credits and surcharges calculated using your co-op’s loss ratio will be the same as last year.
 Co-ops that practice good risk management will benefit once again.
 Your co-op may see an increase or change in the final premium amount you pay due to:

 - An inflation factor applied every year to keep the very valuable guaranteed replacement cost coverage up to date (this will apply to co-ops that have not had an updated building valuation in the last 18 months).
-The inflation factor for 2018 will be 2% in all three regions.
+The inflation factor for 2019 will be 2% in all regions.

 Changes to existing coverages